 Before we get to all that, though, let’s start with PointsBet’s welcome bonus, which is worth up to $250, and all the promotions you’ll find at PointsBet.

-Bettors who create a new account with PointsBet Sportsbook and use the promo code BETBONUS will receive a bonus of risk-free bets to help get them started.
+Bettors who create a new account with PointsBet Sportsbook and use the promo code BETBONUS will receive a bonus of two risk-free bets to help get them started.

 To split your free wager, simply click on your account, then select “Free Bets,” and when you select a bet you can split it up to four different ways.

 PointsBet Sportsbook Pennsylvania promo code 2023